-History at its core
+Florence and History at its Core

 Yet Florence's offerings do not stop at art.
 Established by Julius Cesar, this city has survived multiple occupations, flooding, and bombings.
 Although the city managed to protect only one bridge, the Ponte Vecchio, during the German occupation, it still retains its Renaissance essence, with a sprinkling of influence from the Medieval and Baroque eras, for example.

 Built between two rivers, Florence provides a constant flow of culture, art, and history.
-Let Uart help you discover its treasures.

 Florence and its Galeries and Museums

 The main point on Florence's art map is the Uffizi Gallery.
 Home to works from Giotto, Michelangelo, Raphael and Botticelli, this gallery has a special focus on Italian Renaissance pieces - apt for a city so central to the period.
 Other notable locations include the Bargello National Museum, found in one of the oldest buildings in Florence and home to an impressive selection of classic Renaissance work, and the Museo Novecento which displays 20th century Italian artwork.